About Strep Throat in Infants

 It's important to consult a healthcare professional for specific advice on medication dosing and any potential side effects.

 Medication dosing may be affected by many factors.
 Check with your health care professional about dosing for your individual situation.
-Side effects can occur.
-Check with your health care professional or read the information provided with your medication for side effect information.
+Side effects can occur so also check with your health care professional and read the information provided with your medication for side effect information.